 1. Criminal Background Check

 This is more of a requirement that the school may have in order to hire you as a teacher.
-You must obtain a criminal background check letter confirming that you do not have any records in your country of residence.
+You must obtain a criminal background check letter confirming that you do not have a criminal record in your country of residence.
 Make sure to confirm whether a letter from your local police station is acceptable, as some schools will require the letter to come from a higher governmental body.

 2. Document Authentication